TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

 Yet more extensions are not officially published and are available straight from source code repositories like `GitHub <https://github.com/>`_.

-It is also possible to set up TYPO3 CMS using Composer.
+It is also possible to set up `TYPO3 CMS`:pn: using `Composer`:pn:.
 This opens the possibility of including any library published on `Packagist <https://packagist.org/>`_.

-TYPO3 can be extended in nearly any direction without losing backwards compatibility.
-The Extension API provides a powerful framework for easily adding, removing, installing and developing such extensions to TYPO3.
+`TYPO3`:pn: can be extended in nearly any direction without losing backwards compatibility.
+The Extension API provides a powerful framework for easily adding, removing, installing and developing such extensions to `TYPO3`:pn:.

-"*Extensions*" is a general term in TYPO3 which covers many kinds of additions to TYPO3.
+"*Extensions*" is a general term in TYPO3 which covers many kinds of additions to `TYPO3`:pn:.
 The main types are:

-- **Plugins** which play a role on the website itself, e.g. a discussion board, guestbook, shop, etc. Therefore plugins are content elements, that can be placed on a page like a text element or an image.
+- **Plugins** which play a role on the website itself, for example a discussion board, guestbook, shop, etc. Therefore plugins are content elements, that can be placed on a page like a text element or an image.